Rahul-Curd/user-admin-app/README.md

 ### Description

 This project is a web application built using React.js for the user interface.
 It incorporates React Router for seamless navigation between pages and utilizes state management through context API for managing user data.
-The UI is designed to be responsive, ensuring a consistent experience across various devices.
 Styling is achieved using SCSS.

 A data source, JSON file(userData), is employed to simulate user data within the application.